Is Real Estate Difficult?

 How long does it take to become an agent?

-If you are super focused, you can get your license in less than 30 days.
+If you are super focused, and you took the real estate exam practice you can get your license in less than 30 days.
 That said, it can take several weeks or months depending on how long it takes you to complete your pre-licensing courses and the state exam.

 How long does it take to be successful as an agent?